htc-ccis2591/jquery-fav-things/README.md

 - Use JavaScript coding best practices for variable and function definition
 - Use jQuery to build HTML to add items to the DOM
 - Use jQuery to handle click events
-- Show and present your code to the class in 8-10 minutes

 ## GitHub Repository